fusioncharts/dev_centre_docs/getting-started/ember/your-first-chart-using-ember.md

 const myDataSource = {
   // Chart Configuration
   chart: {
+    //Set the chart caption
     caption: "Countries With Most Oil Reserves [2017-18]",
+    //Set the chart subcaption
     subCaption: "In MMbbl = One Million barrels",
+    //Set the x-axis name
     xAxisName: "Country",
+    //Set the y-axis name
     yAxisName: "Reserves (MMbbl)",
     numberSuffix: "K",
+    //Set the theme for your chart
     theme: "fusion"
   },
   // Chart Data - from step 2